 Data security involves securing gathered data—usually in the form of files or accounts stored on a particular network.
 Access controls and regulatory measures are put in place to minimize the data’s exposure to risk.

-Cyber security, on the other hand, focuses on the devices used to store or manage data; it aims to secure all internet-accessing platforms, including mobile devices, personal computers, public or private networks, data servers, and more.
+Cyber security, on the other hand, focuses on the whole organizations systems and services, with the primary aim to secure all internet-accessing platforms, including mobile devices, personal computers, public or private networks, data servers, and more.

 Data security is data-oriented; it aims to achieve the confidentiality, integrity, and availability of information.
 Therefore, it is not so concerned about a cyber attacker, but rather on the storage facility of the data holder.